tedneward/Azgaarnoth/Creatures/Nagas.md

 >- **Languages** Abyssal,Common
 >- **Challenge** 8
 >___
->***Rejuvenation.***.
-If it dies, the naga returns to life in 1d6 days and regains all its hit points.
+>***Rejuvenation.*** If it dies, the naga returns to life in 1d6 days and regains all its hit points.
 Only a wish spell can prevent this trait from functioning.
 >
->***Spellcasting.***.
-The naga is a 10th-level spellcaster.
+>***Spellcasting.*** The naga is a 10th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 14, +6 to hit with spell attacks), and it needs only verbal components to cast its spells.
 It has the following wizard spells prepared:
 >
 >Cantrips (at will): mage hand, minor illusion, ray of frost
 >